It’s fantastic that you’re considering joining the Pakistan Army through the Lady Cadet Course (LCC)!

 This is extremely important.
 Without the correct documents, you won’t be allowed to proceed.

-- Original Educational Certificates/Degrees/Detailed Mark Sheets: Bring all original academic documents, from Matric onwards, up to your highest qualification.
+Original Educational Certificates/Degrees/Detailed Mark Sheets | Bring all original academic documents from Matric up to the highest qualification. |

-- Two Attested Photocopies of Each Educational Certificate/Degree: Get these attested by a Class 1 Gazetted Officer or Principal.
+Two Attested Photocopies of Each Educational Certificate/Degree | Attested by a Class 1 Gazetted Officer or Principal. |

-- Original Computerized National Identity Card (CNIC): For candidates 18 years and above.
+Original CNIC (Computerized National Identity Card) | Required for candidates 18 years and above. |

-- Original Computerized Form B (if under 18) along with Guardian’s CNIC: For candidates below 18 years of age.
+Original Form B + Guardian’s CNIC | For candidates under 18 years of age. |

-- 6 x Colored Photographs: Duly attested (front and back) by a Class 1 Gazetted Officer or Principal.
+6 x Colored Photographs | Duly attested (front and back) by a Class 1 Gazetted Officer or Principal. |

-- Original Domicile Certificate: And an attested photocopy.
+Original Domicile Certificate | Also bring an attested photocopy. |

-- Crossed Postal Order of Rs.
-100/-: In favor of Director General Personnel Administration (DGPA), General Headquarters (GHQ) Rawalpindi.
-This is often the prospectus fee.
+Crossed Postal Order of Rs.
+100/- | In favor of Director General Personnel Administration (DGPA), GHQ Rawalpindi.
+Usually for the prospectus fee. |

 The Preliminary Test Stages: